GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### DEA Intertidal Exposure (exposure)

-DEA Intertidal Exposure (Figure 4) models the percentage of time that any intertidal pixel of known elevation is exposed from tidal inundation.
-Exposure is calculated by comparing the pixel elevation back against a high temporal resolution model of tide heights for that location, based on the [Ensemble Tidal Modelling](#ensemble-tidal-modelling) approach.
-Exposure percentage is calculated as the fraction of exposed observations relative to the total number of observations generated in the high temporal resolution tidal model for the 3-year product epoch.
+DEA Intertidal Exposure (Figure 4) models the percentage of time that a intertidal pixel of known elevation is exposed from tidal inundation.
+Exposure is calculated by comparing the pixel elevation back against a high frequency time-series of tide heights generated for that location and the relevant 3-year epoch using the [Ensemble Tidal Modelling](#ensemble-tidal-modelling) approach.
+Exposure percentage is calculated as the fraction of exposed observations relative to the total number of observations in the high frequency tide height time-series.

 :::{figure} /_files/dea-intertidal/DEAIntertidal_layer_exposure.*
 :alt: DEA Intertidal Exposure layer